Elizabeth Jennings (The Americans): Background

-Elizabeth was born Nadezhda in Smolensk, the daughter of a coal miner and a bookkeeper for the local Communist Party committee.
+Elizabeth was born Nadezhda in Smolensk in 1942/43, the daughter of a coal miner and a bookkeeper for the local Communist Party committee.
+She was named after the wife of Vladimir Lenin.
 Her family suffered great privation both during and after the Great Patriotic War, in which her father was killed during fighting in Stalingrad.
 Elizabeth grew up believing her father to be one of the honored war dead, until her mother revealed that he had actually been shot as a deserter.
 When she was 14 her mother was bedridden with diphtheria, forcing Elizabeth to nurse her while still attending school.

 As a teenager, the KGB approached Elizabeth as a candidate for the Illegals Program.
 Although prohibited from telling anyone, Elizabeth surreptitiously managed to consult with her mother about her decision, who unhesitatingly told her that she must do her duty for her motherland.
 She trained to become an undercover agent until the age of 22, and was assigned the identity of "Elizabeth Korman".
 During this time, she was raped by one of her captains in the KGB, Timoshev.
 In 1962, Elizabeth and fellow KGB agent "Phillip Jennings" (Mischa) were assigned to each other to pose as husband and wife in America.
 In 1965, they move to America under their false identities as Mr. and Mrs. Jennings and take up work in a travel agency.
 Elizabeth meets and recruits civil rights activist Gregory to the KGB and has an ongoing affair with him.
 She gives birth to her and Phillip's first child, Paige, in 1967, and their second child, Henry, in 1970.